Determining a Company's Dividend Payout Policy

 Over the years, the meteoric rise in stock price was a reflection, albeit imprecise and highly volatile, of investor's best guess as to the intrinsic value of those future cash streams.
 If money couldn't be extracted directly or indirectly out of Microsoft, only a fool would have bought the stock.
 It was the promise of future payouts, at some point, that drove its return.
 Again, this is nothing new to any of you who have a background in finance or accounting - basic theoretical stuff - but it's important to understand before we get into a discussion about dividend payout policy.

-Some of the Things a Board May Consider When Determining Dividend Payout Policy
+Things Boards Consider When Determining Dividend Payout Policy

 As it makes a determination about which dividend payout policy is appropriate, a company's board of directors may consider many things including, but not limited to, the following.